 On Jan.
 23 we reported

-to problems reported between America Online software and the new Mac OS 9.1.
+on a solution to problems reported between America Online software and the new Mac OS 9.1.
 However, some Mac users are still reporting problems, including snafus with Mac OS 9.0.4.

-of Atlanta, GA, is a typical example.
+Doug Solomon of Atlanta, GA, is a typical example.
 He owns a Power Mac 5620/120 that he recently upgraded with an additional 64 MB of RAM to accommodate an update to Mac OS 9.0.4.
 The installation went fine including the recommended “clean install” by Apple tech support.

 “One of our goals for this was enhanced Internet service,” Solomon said.
 “We have had AOL 3.4, which was slow and not compatible with many more sophisticated Web sites.
 We noticed that with the install of 9.0.4, while AOL 3.4 could be readily dialed up and loaded, reaching any Internet sites was nearly impossible.
 We downloaded AOL 5.0, but the problems continued.”